 Because a key step in admissions is identifying a faculty member who will sponsor your application, the requirements of the faculty member are ultimately an important factor in determining if you are eligible.

 Students from countries where their undergraduate degrees are not taught in English are required to take an English-proficiency exam, with the results submitted by the deadline for application.
+Further information for international students can be found here (UBC) and here (SFU).

 Admissions are competitive and we regret that we cannot provide advance opinions as to whether your application would be successful.